Marine Corps Maj. Armendariz supports the 58th Presidential Inauguration

 |0

 This work, Marine Corps Maj.
-Armendariz supports the 58th Presidential Inauguration, is free of known copyright restrictions under U.S. copyright law.
+Armendariz supports the 58th Presidential Inauguration, by SPC Anna Pol, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT